 All that stress has many couples bickering over the most trivial things.
 Little spats are normal, but everyday rows can indicate trouble.
-If this sounds familiar then you may need advice from Relate, the UK’s leading relationship counselling service.
+If this sounds familiar then you may need advice from a relationship counselling service.

 We’ve put together a list of Relate’s best relationship remedies to help you stick together this Christmas and beyond…

 Arguments are common in relationships but if they start over something petty such as the angle someone hangs the tinsel at, chances are there’s an underlying factor.

 If you find yourself on the edge of a petty bickering match, Relate suggests that you think about what’s really bothering you.
 Once you know what it is ask yourself if it’s something you must clear the air over now or if it’d be wiser to remove your argument from the festivities.

 Have you been burning the candle at both ends lately?
 All that stress or tiredness from all that Christmas shopping can intensify a fight.

 Relate also suggest that you keep an eye on those physical feelings which warn you if you’re close to losing control.
 A knot in the stomach, breathlessness, tears; these reactions all spell trouble.
 Leave the room and take time to calm down.
 Once you’re relaxed you can deal with the problem more constructively.